huanshankeji/exposed-gadt-mapping/README.md

 This project is an attempt to provide an alternative to [Exposed DAO](https://github.com/JetBrains/Exposed/wiki/DAO) while supporting some more advanced functional programming features.
 See JetBrains/Exposed#24 for more details.

+## Highly experimental

+This library is highly experimental now.
+The APIs are subject to change, there are currently no tests (its usability is guaranteed by our internal consuming projects though), and please expect bugs and report them.

 ## Add to your dependencies

 ### The Maven coordinate